Clinical IVF Training and Sign-Off

 |---|---|

-| Observed performance gap during training | Document the issue, coaching provided, focused practice plan, and criteria for reassessment. |
+| Observed performance gap during training | Document issue, coaching provided, focused practice plan, and criteria for reassessment. |

 | Near miss, deviation, or documentation error | Follow local reporting requirements, determine whether module progression pauses, and document retraining if required. |